AmpersandTarski/documentation/prototypes/extensions/execengine.md

 In essence, an Ampersand-prototype is a database application that helps its users to keep rules satisfied.
 Keeping a rule satisfied happens in one of the following ways:
 1. Your prototype imposes a rule.
 Violations are not tolerated.
 The prototype does not accept any change of data that violates the rule.
 As a result, the rule remains satisfied all the time.
 Such rules are called *invariants*.
 2. Your prototype signals each violation to a designated role.
 The signal does not go away until the user has eliminated the violation.
 The rule is called *process rule* because it prompts users to do some work.
 Notice that a violation of a process rule may persist.
 That is because it is meant to be resolved by persons rather than a computer.
 3. Your prototype restores a violation the moment it occurs.
-It does so by means of a built-in robot, which we call the Exec-Engine.
+It does so by means of a built-in robot, which we call the ExecEngine.
 Such rules are called *automated*.
 4. The rule cannot be violated because of the way Ampersand is built.
 These rules are called *laws*.
 No effort is needed to maintain them, because they are always true.

 This chapter is about the third category: automated rules.
 The idea is to prevent violations by acting in time, to satisfy the violated rule.
 This is nice for your users, who have no concern with those violations.

 This chapter introduces automated rules by example.
 We will first create a rule, which a user must keep satisfied.
-We will then automate that process by adding instructions for the Exec-Engine.
+We will then automate that process by adding instructions for the ExecEngine.

-The examples are taken from the demo script [Project Administration Example](https://github.com/AmpersandTarski/ampersand-models/tree/master/Examples/ProjectAdministration "from AmpersandTarski/ampersand-models"), that you can run to reproduce everything that is shown below.
+MostThe examples are taken from the demo script [Project Administration Example](https://github.com/AmpersandTarski/ampersand-models/tree/master/Examples/ProjectAdministration "from AmpersandTarski/ampersand-models"), that you can run to reproduce everything that is shown below.

 ## Example (`InsPair` and `DelPair`)
 Consider the following example: